-Beijing is a fascinating city with many things to do, including historical attractions and experiences.
-Here are my top ten things to do in Beijing .
+Beijing is a fascinating city.
+There are many things to do in Beijing , including historical attractions and experiences.

 This may sound clichéd but this is the No. 1 thing to do in Beijing – even though The Great Wall is not restricted to Beijing.
 It is over 8000 km long extending from the East to the West of the country.
 We went up the Juyong Pass.
 The views are spectacular and the experience is phenomenal.
 You get to tick off one of the New 7 Wonders of the World on your bucket list and earn the bragging rights – and the T-shirt, as well as the certificate that you can buy there.
 It helps to be fit as the wall is steep.
 Do wear comfortable shoes.

 Visit the world’s largest public square, the scene of many important events in Chinese history and one of China’s most famous landmarks.
 Chairman Mao Zedong, the founder of modern China, now lies there in his mausoleum.
 Hundreds of visitors queue to pay their respects everyday.
 Go at dawn or dusk, if you can, to see the elaborate flag-rising and lowering ceremonies.

 The Forbidden City was the residence of the Chinese royal family and dates back to the 15th century.
 The imperial palace was home to 24 emperors and is recognized as one of the five most important palaces in the world.It was thus named because no one could enter or leave it without the emperor's permission and is surrounded by a moat.
 Almost as big as a city, it is reputed to contain around 9000 rooms within 980 buildings which have beautiful names such as the Palace of Heavenly Purity, Palace of Earthly Tranquility, Hall of Supreme Harmony and Hall of Mental Cultivation.